 What to Expect

-During laser skin resurfacing, our aesthetician will aim brief, pulsating beams of light to the damaged skin.
-The laser will ultimately destroy the unwanted skin layer by layer.
+Depending on which laser technology is utilized, either Dr. Petroff or one of our aestheticians will aim a brief, pulsating beam of light to the damaged skin.
 The depth depends on the patient’s particular condition and needs.
-The laser beam removes the outer layer of skin, which is known as the epidermis.
+The laser beam targets the outer layer of skin, which is known as the epidermis.
 At the same time, the laser is heating the dermis, the layer underneath, which stimulates the growth of collagen.
-Once the damaged layers of skin are destroyed, it will begin to crust, flake, and peel away over the course of several weeks.
+During an ablative procedure, once the damaged layers of skin are destroyed, it will begin to crust, flake, and peel away over the course of several weeks.
+During a more mild treatment, the skin will have some redness for a few days.
 Once this process is complete, new skin will appear in its place that’s healthier, brighter, younger looking, and more even toned.

 During recovery of an ablative laser treatment, the treated area will need to be kept clean and protected.
 Crusting can also occur, so the patient must refrain from picking since this can lead to permanent scarring.
-The new skin is usually generated in about 1 – 2 weeks.
+The new skin is usually generated in about 1 – 2 weeks, though it can take up to three weeks in some cases.
 With nonablative procedures, a patient can expect swelling and redness, which can be remedied with ice packs.
-With a customized skincare regimen, patients can prolong their results and prevent or minimize the appearance and recurrence of hyperpigmentation.
+With a customized skin care regimen, patients can prolong their results and prevent or minimize the appearance and recurrence of hyperpigmentation.
 Wearing a sunscreen is a must.
-The sunscreen must be “broad spectrum” (i.e., it blocks both UVA and UVB).
+The sunscreen must be broad spectrum (i.e., it blocks both UVA and UVB).
 A single day of excess sun can undo months of treatment.